Art ImmHERsive

 Cultural celebration

 I also identified overarching themes reflected across the exhibits.
-Art Immersive's emphasis on cultural education emerged as its core strength, while its focus on global folklore made it memorable and enriched community engagement.
+Art ImmHERsive's emphasis on cultural education emerged as its core strength, while its focus on global folklore made it memorable and enriched community engagement.

 User Research